 This applied certificate program provides the entry-level skills training to help find employment in the electrical trade.

 - Grade 11 with Foundations of Mathematics 20 or Workplace and Apprenticeship Mathematics 20 or Pre-Calculus 20.
-Previous Saskatchewan Math 20 also accepted
+Previous Saskatchewan Math 20 or General Math 30 are also accepted

 - English language requirement